matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Load-Database.jpg)

-From the Database tab, structures can be directly loaded from RCSB, DrugBank (plus and above only), or Pubchem (plus and above only).
-Custom database can be added by changing the config file.
+From the Database tab, structures can be directly loaded from RCSB, DrugBank (Academic and Enterprise only), or Pubchem (Academic and Enterprise only).
+Custom database can also be added by changing the config file.

 #### Keyword